fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 The Relying Party implementing the page:

 - MUST display all available Digital Identity Authentication methods, including the IT-Wallet System Authentication through the Authentication Button;
-- MAY also include other available Authentication methods;
+- MAY also present alternative Authentication methods, if available;
 - SHOULD provide essential supporting information to help the User make an informed and conscious choice.

 If the User accesses the Discovery Page from a different Touchpoint than the one where the Wallet Instance is activated (cross-device), selecting IT-Wallet System Authentication MUST redirect the User to the QR code page.